Liberty University College of Osteopathic Medicine - LUCOM

 Candidates who submit an application early and return all required documents promptly will be at an advantage in the admissions process.
 Decisions are usually provided within 30-days after the interview.

 International Students Accepted?
-Accepts International Students
+Does Not Accept International Students

 Application Interview Format: Traditional